ramblingsofadev/docs/console.md

 <h3 id="calling-from-code">Calling From Code</h3>

-It's possible to call a command from another command by using `App`:
+It's possible to call a command from another command by using `Application`:

 ```php
 use Aphiria\Console\Input\Input;